“Prediction is very difficult, especially about the future.”Niels Bohr

 I think that I can pretty much guarantee that what I’ll describe here will never be acceptable for managers.
 It’s way too tenuous, and depends on some very difficult-to-quantify metrics.
 It’s far beyond agile.
 It’s “wet noodle.”

 However, it’s how I work alone, and it works very, very well for me.
 I produce exceptionally high-quality software, complete with tests and documentation, quite quickly, and I ship it.

 In this article, I’ll refer to my published open-source work.
-In particular, the BAOBAB Application Server project, which I used as a self-teaching project to reestablish my engineering chops.
+In particular, the BAOBAB Application Server project (No longer open-source), which I used as a self-teaching project to reestablish my engineering chops.